jujhars13/docker-demo/README.md

 # JL Tech Conf 2016, Docker Demo Jujhar Singh

-Host a Rabbit MQ server, C# server and NodeJS client
+Host a Rabbit MQ server, C# server and NodeJS clients

 ## Containers
 To get the demo working, run the containers in the following order